Predator (fictional species): Appearance and capabilities

-Throughout their film appearances, Predators have undergone numerous design variations.
+Predators are typically depicted as physically distinguished from humans by their arthropod-like mandibles, and long, dredlock-like appendages on their heads.
+Predator blood is depicted as bioluminescent green, and they possess infrared vision, which can be augmented by bio-masks that enhance their perception across multiple spectra, including ultraviolet.
+Typical armaments include various bladed weapons and a shoulder mounted plasma-powered cannon.
+They are generally larger and stronger than humans, skilled in climbing and navigating complex terrain, and are able to survive multiple gunshot wounds.
+However, Predators are not invulnerable, as the films depict the creatures carrying portable surgical kits to treat injuries.
+Though capable of surviving exposure in Antarctic temperatures for an extended period of time, it is implied that Predators have a preference for hot equatorial climates.
+Predator 2 establishes the creatures are carnivorous as the Predator is shown visiting a slaughterhouse every two days to consume stored meat.

+As the Predator film series has progressed, the design of the titular creatures has been modified in various ways to meet the needs of individual productions, including differences in skin color and pattern and variations in the design of masks and armor.
 In Predator 2, the main Predator was designed to look more urban and hip than its predecessor.
 Design changes included tribal ornamentation on the forehead, which was made steeper and shallower, brighter skin coloration and a greater number of fangs.
-This Predator was made less reliant on its plasma caster, and more cunning with the use of nets, spears and bladed weaponry.
 In Alien vs. Predator, the appearance of the Predators was redesigned to make them seem more heroic.
 Redesigns included a reduction in head and waist size, broader shoulders, a more muscular physique, piranha-like teeth on the upper jaw, and dryer and less clammy skin to further differentiate them from the Aliens.
 In Aliens vs. Predator: Requiem, the Predator was returned to the sleeker design concept prior to Alien vs. Predator.
-For the so-called "Black Super Predators" in Predators, the designers used the differences between a cassette tape and an iPod as an analogy in differentiating the new Predators from the classic.
+For the so-called "Black Super Predators" in the 2010 film Predators, the designers used the differences between a cassette tape and an iPod as an analogy in differentiating the new subspecies from the original.
 The Super Predators were designed as leaner and taller than the "classic" Predator design, and they have longer faces, tighter armor, and more swept back dreadlocks.
 The so-called "Feral Predator" from Prey was described as hailing from a desertic location in another hemisphere of the Predator homeworld.
-The design aimed to make it scarier and less humanoid, such as more spaced eyes and a bone mask that did not fully cover his mandibles, which director Dan Trachtenberg considered that "allowed for a very visceral, emotional articulation even while it's masked."
+The design aimed to make it scarier and less humanoid, such as more spaced eyes and a bone mask that did not fully cover his mandibles, which director Dan Trachtenberg considered that, "allowed for a very visceral, emotional articulation even while it's masked."

-Culture and history
+Fictional culture and history

 The Predator society builds sophisticated spaceships, yet they should not look as sleek and hi-tech as a Star Wars stormtrooper.
 They are a tribal culture, yet their look should not be as primitive as the orcs from Lord of the Rings.
 They are also a warrior culture, so the ornate cannot conflict with the practical.